clajiness/qbop/README.md

 - Maintains an active ProtonVPN forwarded port
 - Automatically updates OPNsense firewall aliases
 - Keeps qBittorrent in sync with the active port
+- Retains the 500 most recent port transitions and downstream synchronization status
 - Provides a simple web UI and API

 ## Quick Start